mlibrary/about-leverpress/src/content/news/2020-02-07-news-from-beth-bouloukos-director-of-lever-press-winter-2020.md

 ---
 templateKey: news
-title: 'News from Beth Bouloukos, Director of Lever Press (Winter 2020)'
+title: From the Director (Winter 2020)
 summary: >-
   Beth gives an update on the latest Lever Press publication, as well as past and upcoming conference attendance